mateuszwojnarowicz/sandwich-club/README.md

 1. When you click on a Sandwich in the main activity, there is an Intent to the detailed activity with the position of the item you have clicked on.
-2. Than a JSON string with this position is exported from a String array (which is stored in resources > values > strings.xml).
+2. Then a JSON string with this position is exported from a String array (which is stored in resources > values > strings.xml).
 3. This JSON String is passed into a method which gets required data from JSON and returns a custom object called Sandwich.
 4. And at the end. the data is exported from our Sandwich object (using 'get' methods) and passed into individual TextViews.